aptech/docs/docs/CR-sorthcsorthcc.rst

                 1 3 2
                 3 4 8;

-    //Sort x based upon the values in the third column y = sorthc(x,3);
+    // Sort x based upon the values in the third column y = sorthc(x,3);

 This produces y equal to: